samirose/sicp-compiler-project/README.md

 * The Scheme values are not type checked in the compiled programs: a number can be used as a procedure reference and vice-versa.
 Using of uninitialized values is not detected.
 * Numeric computations are not checked for over- or underflow.
 WebAssembly semantics apply in case of over- or underflow
-* The Makefile always runs the tests twice after clean before recognizing that there is nothing more to be done

 ## Backlog
 * Add support for read-only symbols and strings